 I hope you will give me the opportunity to be THAT teacher for you.
 I appreciate your time and hope to speak with you soon.

-Providence College - MA, Teaching Mathematics
+Graduate Degree: Providence College - Master of Arts, Teaching Mathematics

 What is your teaching philosophy?